soedinglab/MMseqs2-App/mcp/README.md

 | [`core`](core/) | the library: an HTTP client plus the result objects (`ResultTable`, `Selection`, `MsaColumnSelection`, …) |
 | [`server`](server/) | an MCP server exposing 11 tools plus result artifacts as resources, for agents that speak the protocol |

-Both are npm workspaces of the repo root; `npm install` there installs them.
+Both are npm workspaces of the repo root; `npm install` there installs their development dependencies.

-## The one design decision worth knowing

-Nothing here reimplements the frontend's logic. `core` imports `frontend/lib/*.js` **by relative path** — the same `parseResults`, `resultSort`, `msaTracks`, `taxonomyFilter`, `pdbAssembly` and `structureText` modules the mounted page uses. `frontend/lib/resultSort.js` says why in its own
-header: the page's table and its API import from one file *because* they must not drift into sorting differently.
-A second copy for headless use would recreate exactly that.

-Two consequences:

-- These packages only run from inside a clone of this repo.
-Publishing to npm needs a bundling step first, which is deliberately not done yet.
-- A change to `frontend/lib` changes both. `core/test/lib-loadable.test.js` fails if any module there stops loading under Node, which is the invariant that makes the arrangement work.

 ## Quick start

 ```bash